 10 years 20,4 23,2 26,7 31,2 37,0 45,0 56,4

-Indicators that are in the intervals between "below average" and "above average" are considered to be the norm.
-I would like to add that the tables show the average values to which the pediatrician is trying to fit us.
-Even if your child does not fit into the norm, do not worry every baby is individual.
+Indicators that fall in the range between “below average” and “above average” are considered to be the norm.
+I would like to add that the tables show the average values to which the pediatrician is trying to adjust us.
+Even if your child does not fit into the normal range, don’t worry, every baby is different.

 Centile weight table for girls under 17 years old